How small hydrodynamics can go

 which in general not only contains hydrodynamic modes but non-hydrodynamics\footnote{Not satisfying the relation Eq.\eqref{hi}.} ones as well.\\

 By staring at Eq.\eqref{series}, one could immediately ask if such a perturbative series is convergent and if yes which is its radius of convergence.
-This is tantamount to ask what is the radius of convergence of linearised hydrodynamics (in momentum space)\footnote{In this Letter, we will not consider the question of convergence in real space and for the full non-linear dynamics.
+This is tantamount to ask what is the radius of convergence of linearised hydrodynamics (in momentum space)\footnote{In this work, we will not consider the question of convergence in real space and for the full non-linear dynamics.
 For that, see for example \cite{Heller:2020uuy} and specially \cite{Romatschke:2017ejr}.} -- its regime of applicability.
-The authors of \cite{PhysRevLett.122.251601,Grozdanov2019} (see also \cite{Withers:2018srf} for previous discussions) recently suggested that in order to answer such question, one has to formally extend the function $F(\omega,k^2)$ in complex momentum space and treat it as a complex algebraic curve.
+Ref.\cite{Withers:2018srf} and later on, in a more complete form, Refs.\cite{PhysRevLett.122.251601,Grozdanov2019} suggested that in order to answer such question, one has to formally extend the function $F(\omega,k^2)$ in complex momentum space and treat it as a complex algebraic curve.
 In this language, series like Eq.\eqref{series} are known as Puiseux series and their radius of convergence is fundamentally connected to the so-called \textit{critical points} $\{\omega_c,k_c\}$ -- points at which:

 for both $\omega_c,k_c^2\,\in\,\mathbb{C}$.
-These critical points signal ''irregularities'' in the algebraic curve and they are related to QNMs\footnote{By these we refer simply to all modes with dispersion relation $\omega(k)$ with $k \in {\rm I\!R}$.
+These critical points signal ''irregularities'' in the algebraic curve and they are related to quasinormal modes (QNMs)\footnote{By these we refer simply to all modes with dispersion relation $\omega(k)$ with $k \in {\rm I\!R}$.
 In other words, QNMs are all the excitations of a specific system \cite{PhysRevD.72.086009}.} crossing.
 The radius of convergence $\mathcal{R}$ of the hydrodynamic expansion is then set by the distance to the first of these critical points:

 Moreover, the radius of convergence is intimately connected to the existence of non-hydrodynamic excitations and their interactions with the hydrodynamics modes.\\